rewhowe/snapdragon/documentation/manual.md

 ### Function Calls As Conditions

-In addition to the three-part conditional statement, function calls suffixed by a question mark (full-width `？` or half-width `?`) and `ならば` can also be used as conditions.
+In addition to the three-part conditional statement, function calls suffixed by a question mark (full-width `？` or half-width `?`) and either `ならば` can also be used as conditions.

 Example: